Skip to main content

 About RecordBatches

-Arrow tables are typically split into record batches, allowing them to be incrementally loaded or written, and naturally the Arrow API provides classes to facilite this reading.
+Arrow tables are typically split into record batches, allowing incremental loading or writing.

 Reading Arrow Data